Dr Rebecca Hillman

 Work and housing precarity, street protest, and trade union organising were formative experiences driving my research at that time.
 My PhD sought to reclaim the political value of dramatic art through practice led research.
 I identified effective practice, paying special attention to theatre made by/for labour movement activists in Britain since the 1960s.
 I collaborated with Reading Trades Council to develop an experimental anti-cuts play that analysed the impact of privatisation and austerity measures on our community, which took place in a disused, town centre pub.

 I am a fellow of the Higher Education Academy/Advance HE and a member of Exeter's Centre for Social Mobility and Underrepresented Students Working Group.
 My Postgraduate Certificate in Academic Practice focused on centralising widening participation into universities, social inclusion policy, and developing a social justice model that would implement ongoing support for students from disadvantaged backgrounds beyond their entrance into university.
-I served as a trustee and advisor for Future’s Venture Radical Independent Arts Fund 2016-2021, and I am an adjunct faculty member of the National Institute of Advanced Studies in Bangalore.
-I am an active member of the Centre for Performance Histories and Cultures at the University of Exeter and the Political Performances Working Group of the International Federation of Theatre Research.
-I am also Exeter University UCU rep to the Exeter & District Trades Union Council.
-I especially welcome PhD proposals from anyone interested in theatre and the labour movement and other intersections of performance, politics, and social justice, as well as brodening access to the arts and education.
+I am a board member of Open Book Publishers, adjunct faculty of the National Institute of Advanced Studies in Bangalore, and proudly served as a trustee and advisor for Future’s Venture Radical Independent Arts Fund 2016-2021.
+I am an active member of the Centre for Performance Histories and Cultures and Contemporary Performance Practices at the University of Exeter and the Political Performances Working Group of the International Federation of Theatre Research.
+I am also Exeter University UCU rep to and President of the Exeter & District Trades Union Council.